A nanosomal formulation of camptothecin, a potent topoisomerase I inhibitor, for colorectal and pancreatic cancers

 Camptothecin – A Unique and Potent Topoisomerase 1 Inhibitor

-Camptothecin is an antitumor alkaloid that is isolated from the bark and stem wood of Camptotheca acuminata, a small tree native to China called the "Tree of Life," by the Chinese who preserved it through the ages for medicinal reasons.
-The tree was bought to the US in the early part of the 20th century and its anticancer properties were discovered by the National Cancer Institute (NCI) in the late 1950's.
+Camptothecin is an antitumor alkaloid that is isolated from the bark and stems wood of Camptotheca acuminata, a small tree native to China called the “Tree of Life,” by the Chinese who preserved it through the ages for medicinal reasons.
+The tree was bought to the US in the early part of the 20th century and its anticancer properties were discovered by the National Cancer Institute (NCI) in the late 1950s.

 Camptothecin displays unprecedented antitumor activities against leukemia, human colon cancer and a variety of solid tumor systems.
 In particular, it was discovered that camptothecin traps the cleavable complex between topoisomerase I and DNA.
 Camptothecin is a unique topoisomerase I inhibitor which, while very effective, is not yet completely understood.
 In addition to its potent anticancer activity, camptothecin inhibits the replication of HIV and other viruses.

 The full therapeutic activity of camptothecin has been limited by poor water solubility and aqueous instability of the lactone ring moiety.
 Ring-opening causes loss of biological activity of this compound.
 Preferential binding of the biologically inactive carboxylate form with human serum albumin further hinders drug effectiveness.
 Administration of the soluble sodium salt of camptothecin has proved to be ineffective and had delayed the development of this potent anti-cancer compound.